 Amanda H – San Mateo

 As a working mother and professional I never imagined I would ever get arrested for domestic violence.
 So when the neighbors called the cops after over hearing our argument, we were surprised at the level of response from the San Mateo police department.
 We explained that our dispute wasn’t physical but the copes decided to arrest me!
 Despite my husband’s statement.
-We called several firm and ended up hiring Steve Davidson.
 WE are so pleased with the level of commitment and manner in which this firm works.
 Two weeks after hiring them, we got word that the District attorney dismissed the case!

 Choosing the attorney that will represent you is one of the most important decisions that you will make.
 When you hire your attorney, you should look for someone who both excels in the courtroom and also carefully listens to your concerns.
 Academic credentials are important, but so are the abilities to listen to the client’s needs and to be responsive.
 Summit Defense believes that their clients should expect and demand a law firm that provides superb customer service.